ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 ### VMware vSphere 7.0 Update 1a support
 {: #relnotes_v40-dedicated-vsphere-v70}

-You can order vSphere 7.0 Update 1a with your VMware vCenter Server® with NSX-T instances and VMware vSphere with NSX-T clusters. vSphere 7.0u1a introduces the following support and enhancements:
+You can order vSphere 7.0 Update 1a with your VMware vCenter Server® with NSX-T™ instances and VMware vSphere with NSX-T clusters. vSphere 7.0u1a introduces the following support and enhancements:

 * Smaller instance footprint with support for converged management and workload cluster. vSphere 6.7 and NSX-T require eight hosts when using vSAN™ storage and five hosts when using NFS storage. vSphere 7.0u1a enables a footprint of four hosts when using vSAN storage and three hosts when using NFS storage.
 * Full support for the HTML5 vSphere web client